hummusonrails/school-health-declaration-automation/README.md

 ![](readme_images/point_to_fork.png)

-2. Create the secrets in your new repository by going to Settings > Secrets > Actions and clicking the "New Repository Secret" for each new secret.
+2. Create the secrets in your new repository by going to Settings > Secrets > Actions and clicking the "**New Repository Secret**" button for each new secret (don't accidentally add them as "**Environment secrets**").
 Add the correct name for the secret in the "Name" field" and your value in the "Value" field.
 For the list of secrets you need refer to the [Environment Variables](#environment-variables) section of this README.

 ![](readme_images/new_repo_secret.png)